kooroshkz/AIR/src/README.md

 ## Should I make a new requirements.txt here?
 No. Put all of the dependencies any of your components might have in the root directory requirements.txt.

+## Can I create directories here?
+Only if it would increase the readability of the src folder.
+So if you have 3 or more files that are related you can move them to their own subfolder here. eg) you have sst.py which depends on conversion.py and speech.py so then you can move both of them to their own folder called sst